The best of Team Canada’s figure skating moments

 Canada’s first figure skating medal was won during Lake Placid 1932.
 Since then Canada has collected 29 medals in figure skating, most recently the four medals won at PyeongChang 2018, highlighted by a gold medal in the team event by Patrick Chan, Kaetlyn Osmond, Gabrielle Daleman, Meagan Duhamel & Eric Radford, and Tessa Virtue & Scott Moir.

-But before Team Canada looks to Beijing 2022 to attempt to add to that total, let’s take a look at just some of Canada’s most memorable Olympic moments in the sport.
+Let’s take a look at just some of Canada’s most memorable Olympic moments in the sport.

 A budding tradition

 Montgomery “Bud” Wilson kicked off Canada’s history of Olympic success with his performance at Lake Placid 1932.
 When he claimed bronze in men’s singles, he became not only the first Canadian, but also the first North American male to reach the podium in figure skating.

 Barbara Ann Scott was known as Canada’s Sweetheart, a title she earned as one of the nation’s most decorated, recognizable and beloved athletes through the 1940s and beyond.
 Perhaps her finest achievement came at St. Moritz 1948, when she won Canada’s first-ever gold medal in figure skating.

 Long before there were Virtue and Moir became Canada’s dynamic duo, there were Barbara Wagner and Robert Paul.
 At Squaw Valley 1960, the pair’s performance came to an abrupt halt when their music stopped playing.
 But that didn’t deter them—once the music resumed, so did Wagner and Paul, en route to Canada’s first gold in pairs.

 WATCH: Wagner and Paul Prove the Perfect Match